Duvey314/Coursera_Capstone/README.md

 # The Problem

-With the growth of the suburbs in the last 50 years, more people have to drive to work everyday.
-This has lead to an increase in traffic and [pedestrian fatalities](https://www.ghsa.org/resources/news-releases/pedestrians20).
+With the growth of the suburbs in the last 50 years, more people have to drive to work every day.
+This has led to an increase in traffic and [pedestrian fatalities](https://www.ghsa.org/resources/news-releases/pedestrians20).
 This project applies machine learning to accidents involving pedestrians and predicts severity of injury to aid medics responding to the accident.

 # The Data

 The [dataset](https://www.seattle.gov/Documents/Departments/SDOT/GIS/Collisions_OD.pdf) contains real collision data from the Seattle Police Department (SPD) all the way back to 2004.
 It contains information on the severity of the collision which is what we will be trying to predict.
-For this oroject, we will be looking at the following columns to assess pedestrian injury severity.
+For this project, we will be looking at the following columns to assess pedestrian injury severity.

 * SEVERITYCODE - The severity of the accident.
 This is our y variable and the value we are trying to predict.
 A 0 means that there was property damage only and a 1 means that there was some physical injury.
 * ST_COLCODE - The code of the collision.
 Used to describe the accident.